 To monitor the real-time signals from the device you will need to install and open the SuperVision application on your PC.
 To connect the emteqPRO Mask to SuperVision, you will need to run our demo scene (‘EmteqVR_Demo.exe') or use your own Unity scene containing our SDK.
 Please follow our step-by step instructions in section Using the emteqPRO software.
 For more information on the SuperVision app see section The SuperVision App.

 The Unity SDK package allows you to integrate our API with your own VR experiences.
 Please find more information in the section EmteqVR SDK Guide.

 Raw and filtered sensor data saved from the device will have the extension ‘.dab'.
 Event-related data will be saved in ‘.json' format (when using the emteqSDK).
 To convert the dab files to comma separated values file (.csv) please use the ‘dab2csv' converter.
 For more information on the data see section, Data Overview.

 To help you get start with analysing the data you collected using the emteqPRO system, we provide some sample analysis scripts for Python.
 For more information see Section Sensor data and analysis.

 Please see the Downloads section for all software.

-It is recommended that you setup the HTC VIVE Pro Eye prior to installing the mask to ensure it is working and has the required software installed a setup correctly.
+It is recommended that you setup the HTC VIVE Pro Eye prior to installing the emteqPRO mask in order to ensure it is fully working and has the required HTC and Steam software installed and setup correctly.